-Event Action by Action Complete by working day Recipient of request for On receipt of an Forward the request to The FOI information request information Administrator (TSH.FOI-Mailbox@nhs.scot The FOI Administrator Send acknowledgement within On receipt of a 2 request for two working days of receipt. information The FOI Administrator 2 Documents the request, opens a new case record and updates the tracker.
-The FOI Administrator Consult Information 2 Governance.
-FOI and Business Classification scheme records to identify the departments that may hold the information.
-The FOI Administrator Notifies the FOI Officer of the 2 request.
-Email the identified The FOI Administrator 2 departments' contacts with the request for information.
-7 Initial Discovery The Departmental Reviews the request and Contact conducts sufficient investigations to assert: (a) If they hold the information (b) The records needing searched (c) The estimated time to search and retrieve the information. (d) Any clarifications needed to be able to respond Notifies the FOI Administrator 7 The Departmental of the above.
-Contact
+Action Event Action by Complete by working day Recipient of request Forward the request to the FOI On receipt of an information for information Administrator (TSH.FOI- Mailbox@nhs.scot) request On receipt of a The FOI Send acknowledgement within two 2 request for Administrator working days of receipt. information The FOI 2 On receipt of a Documents the request, opens a new request for Administrator case record information and updates the tracker.
+The FOI Consult Information Governance.
+2 On receipt of a request for Administrator FOI and Business Classification information scheme records to identify the departments that may hold the information.
+The FOI Notifies the FOI Officer of the 2 On receipt of a request for Administrator request. information The FOI On receipt of a Email the identified 2 departments' contacts with the request for Administrator information request for information.
+Initial Discovery Reviews the request and conducts 7 The Departmental sufficient investigations to assert: Contact (a) If they hold the information. (b) The records needing searched. (c) The estimated time to search and retrieve the information. (d) Any clarifications needed to be able to respond.